Parametrization of microbial survival models under UVC exposure: Survival models

 Mathematical modeling of microorganism survival often assumes that each microorganism has one or more targets that must be hit for its complete inactivation, leading to the development of corresponding models such as the ST, MT, and LQ.
 A target is a sensitive region in the DNA molecule whose exposure to UV radiation can cause cell death \cite{CellSurvivalCurves2024}.
 The simplest survival model is the ST model with one target.
 Its mathematical expression is given by

 where $D$ is the dose variable, and $D_0$ is the dose required to reduce cell survival by a factor of $e^{-1}$.
 Radiative emissions are assumed to be Poisson-distributed~\cite{McMahon2018}.
-Survival curves are commonly plotted in a semi-logarithm graph.
-Substituting $\alpha = -1/D_0 < 0$, (1) transforms to
+Survival curves are commonly plotted on a semi-logarithmic graph.
+Substituting $\alpha = 1/D_0 < 0$, (1) transforms to

-where the coefficient $\alpha$ takes different values for each microorganism.
+where the coefficient $a$ takes different values for each microorganism.
 The MT model~\cite{Kowalski2010}, \cite{CellSurvivalCurves2024}, \cite{Nomiya2013} is given by the mathematical expression

-where $\beta$ represents the number of targets per cell that must be hit to deactivate the cell~\cite{CellSurvivalCurves2024}, \cite{Nomiya2013}.
-This model is particularly applicable to microorganisms exposed to high and low linear energy transfer (LET) radiation, such as UVC photons, depending on the value of $\beta$~\cite{CellSurvivalCurves2024}.
-In the latter case, where $\beta > 1$, a shoulder appears in the region of low doses in the survival curve~\cite{McMahon2018}.
-For this model, the coefficient $\alpha$ is again defined as the quotient $-1/D_0$.
+where $b_{MT}$ represents the number of targets per cell that must be hit to deactivate the cell~\cite{CellSurvivalCurves2024}, \cite{Nomiya2013}.
+This model is particularly applicable to microorganisms exposed to low linear energy transfer (LET) radiation, such as UVC photons, depending on the value of $\beta$~\cite{CellSurvivalCurves2024}.
+In this case, where $b_{MT} > 1$, a shoulder appears in the region of low doses in the survival curve~\cite{McMahon2018}.
+For this model, the coefficient $a_{MT}$ is again defined as the quotient $-1/D_0$.
 Therefore, (3) is written as